Enaijite/Learning-JavaScript/README.md

 # Learning-JavaScript
 What I have been learning in JavaScript.
-Learning the basic fundamentals of JavaScript: Variables, Constants, Classes, Dot/Bracket Notation and Fucntions
+Learning the basic fundamentals of JavaScript: Variables, Constants, Classes, Dot/Bracket Notation and Functions.